 Habits that reduce callbacks

 Wipe honey jars before they live in recycling bins in the garage.
 Rinse bottles with sweet residue.
 Move firewood stacks a few inches off concrete so air can pass.
 Fix the downspout splash block that shifted so water no longer sheets along the stem wall.
+Dry foundation zones and move stored items off damp concrete.
 These steps do not replace treatment when colonies are established; they simply remove easy wins for scouts.
+Garages behave like secondary kitchens: dog food, bird seed, and bulk snacks beside recycling towers.
+A Friday broom pass sounds silly until you map how many spring trails start there.
+Slow leaks in wall cavities can support ant interest without obvious stains yet.
+If paint blisters at a baseboard or you notice faint clicking in a quiet room, add that note to your exterior list.

 When professional exterior work fits

-If trails appear daily, if multiple rooms show activity, or if winged forms gather near windows, it is time to talk with a technician about targeted exterior applications and interior follow up where needed.
-Our pest control services page lists how programs layer visits through the season.
+If trails appear daily, if multiple rooms show activity, or if winged forms gather near windows, talk with a technician about targeted exterior applications and interior follow up where needed.
+Our ant control page and pest control services explain how programs layer visits through the season.
+Perimeter pest control addresses wandering insects before they test interior gaps.
 Businesses seeing the same spring surge can mirror planning through commercial services.
+Crew calendars fill before Memorial Day.
+Locking a plan in late April usually gives you cleaner routing options than calling after the first heat dome.
+You still respect label timing and soil conditions; you avoid the scramble where every vendor is booked two weeks out.

 Turf stress and pest pressure together